FarhanHyder/CyberSecurity/Assignment Week#8/README.md

 Each version of the site has been given two of the six vulnerabilities

-## Red
-Vulnerability #1: Insecure Direct Object Reference

-This makes the hidden salesperson IDs accesiable and visible to others.While trying the same thing to green and blue target doesn't respond to anything.

--- image

 ## Blue

-Vulnerability #2 : Sql Injection
+Vulnerability #1 : Sql Injection

 This takes place by injecting sql code directly into URL of the  parameter.
 We insert ' OR SLEEP(5)=0--' after thet php id which makes the page loading for a few seconds and not reponsive, then returning to the same page.
 We tried it for green target which didn't work and took us to the home page of salesperson.

 -- image

+## Red
+Vulnerability #1: Insecure Direct Object Reference

+This vulnerability makes the hidden salesperson IDs accesiable and visible to others.While trying the same thing to green and blue target doesn't respond to anything.

+-- image

+Vulnerability # : Cross-Site Request Forgery

+Staff database can be access and edit without a csrf token for the red target.
+While returns an invalid request for blue and green target for doing so.

 ## Green